CMU-17-214/f2024/README.md

 This is a 12-unit course, and it is our intention to manage it so that you spend close to 12 hours a week on the course, on average.
 In general, 4 hours/week will be spent in class, 1 hour on labs, and 7 hours on assignments.
 Please feel free to give the course staff feedback on how much time the course is taking for you.

 ------

-### Research to Improve the Course:
+### Research to Improve the Course

 For this class, we are conducting research on teaching and learning.
 This research will involve some student work.
 You will not be asked to do anything above and beyond the normal learning activities and assignments that are part of this course.
 You are free not to participate in this research, and your participation will have no influence on your grade for this course or your academic career at CMU.
-If you do not wish to participate, please send an email to Chad Hershock (hershock@andrew.cmu.edu).
+If you do not wish to participate, please send an email to Chad Hershock (<hershock@andrew.cmu.edu>).
 Participants will not receive any compensation.
 The data collected as part of this research will include student grades.
 All analyses of data from participants’ coursework will be conducted after the course is over and final grades are submitted.
 The Eberly Center may provide support on this research project regarding data analysis and interpretation.
 The Eberly Center for Teaching Excellence & Educational Innovation is located on the CMU-Pittsburgh Campus and its mission is to support the professional development of all CMU instructors regarding teaching and learning.
 To minimize the risk of breach of confidentiality, the Eberly Center will never have access to data from this course containing your personal identifiers.
 All data will be analyzed in de-identified form and presented in the aggregate, without any personal identifiers.
-If you have questions pertaining to your rights as a research participant, or to report concerns to this study, please contact Chad Hershock (hershock@andrew.cmu.edu).
+If you have questions pertaining to your rights as a research participant, or to report concerns to this study, please contact Chad Hershock (<hershock@andrew.cmu.edu>).

 ------

 ### Collaboration policy and academic integrity